ANRAR4/AutoBTD6/README.md

 `-r` flag has no effect for this mode.

+## `costs` - Determine cost of each monkey, upgrade and hero

+Usage: `py replay.py costs [+heros]`

+Determines the cost of each monkey and each upgrade of each monkey.
+Additionally determines the base cost of each hero if `+hero` is specified.

+If `+hero` is set all heros will be tested.

+**This mode requires monkey knowledge to be disabled!**<br>
+**This mode requires all upgrades to be unlocked!**

+Can be used after an update to BTD6 to automatically update `towers.json`.

+Creates a backup of the old `towers.json` file under `towers_backup.json`.

 ## `gamemode` parameter

 The `gamemode` parameter can be one of the following: